ramirza1/pensieve-project-template/README.md

 # 🧠 Pensieve

-A semantic search tool for academic papers and research notes, powered by ChromaDB and OpenAI embeddings.
+A hybrid semantic search tool for academic papers and research notes, powered by ChromaDB and OpenAI embeddings.

 Just like Dumbledore stored memories in the Pensieve, this tool helps you retrieve knowledge from your notes and readings—making your research instantly searchable and intelligently summarized.